This is for guidance purposes only, so don’t take it as legal advice.

 Keys, passwords and other secrets must always be stored safely and securely away from source code following Kerckhoffs’s principle.
 This separation of project code from deployed instances of a project is good development practice regardless of whether or not the software itself is shared in public.

-For projects with a high-impact level, particularly with a small number of participating developers, it’s advisable to have a private space to discuss security issues and develop a patch.
-This practice will prevent flagging a vulnerability before a fix has been deployed.
+It’s advisable for large, significant projects to have a private space to discuss security issues and develop a patch.
+This removes the risk of flagging a vulnerability before a fix has been deployed.
+This is especially advisable if there’s a small number of participating developers.

 Choosing technology is important, but it’s probably not quite as important as you think.
-What’s important are the users of that technology and being able to create quality at a sustainable pace and suitable cost.
-When making technology choices, and importantly as you develop your product and constantly reassess your selections, try to make decisions that:
+What’s important are the users of that technology and being able to produce quality at a sustainable pace and suitable cost.
+When making technology choices, and importantly as you develop your product and constantly reassess your selections, try and make decisions that:

 - maximise developer productivity